At the Edges of the West

 For 50 miles, US 101 winds back and forth,

-north to south, south to north,
+north to south, curve after curve,

-A Fjord filled also by rivers from the Eastern Olympic Mountains:
+from the Eastern Olympic Mountains:

 Quilcene, Dosewallips, Duckabush, Lilliwaup,